PikachuPenial/Titanmod/PATCHNOTES.md

 **>QOL & BUG FIXES**
 - Overhauled the playermodel customization screen

-- Added a notification when importing a invalid HUD code
+- Added a notification when importing HUD codes and resetting HUD settings to default

+- Bender is now the default HUD font for new players (previously Arial)

 - Fixed "Open Steam Profile" button not working on scoreboard